UN System Framework for Action on Equality

 With widespread adoption, the Framework will help the organizations of the United Nations system, each utilizing their unique expertise, to work in a more strategic, coordinated and integrated way towards comprehensive and coherent action to combat inequalities at all levels.

 The Framework was developed by the High-level Committee on Programmes (HLCP) of the UN System Chief Executives Board for Coordination (CEB) through a time-bound working group established as an inter-agency Consultative Group on Inequalities under the leadership of the Office of the United Nations High Commissioner for Human Rights (OHCHR) and the United Nations Entity for Gender Equality and Empowerment of Women (UN Women).
-The Framework was approved by and endorsed by CEB in November 2016.
+The Framework was approved by HLCP at its 32nd session in October 2016 and endorsed by CEB in November 2016.
 In 2019, UNSDG produced policy guidance for UN Country Teams for assisting Member States in operationalizing the pledge to Leave No One Behind.

 UN System Action on Equality

 During the development of the Framework, HLCP member entities were invited to highlight ways in which they are contributing to combatting inequalities and discrimination, individually and in partnership with others.
 The brief descriptions provide a flavor of the diversity of work already taking place across the UN system.
 The contributions have been compiled under the following themes:

 - Examples of United Nations programmes and activities on inequalities and discrimination

 - Innovative forms of accountability useful for the Sustainable Development Goals

 - United Nations Development Group guidance for resident coordinators and United Nations country teams